ro-26/gender-classifier-using-transfer-learning/README.md

 ### 📘Installation and Usage:
 1. Clone the repository: git clone https://github.com/ro-26/gender-classification-using-machine-learning
+2. Use the provided model which is trained with the dataset(https://www.kaggle.com/datasets/cashutosh/gender-classification-dataset) or train your own model using model.ipynb
-2. Create a virtual environment: python -m venv env
+3. Create a virtual environment: python -m venv env
-3. Activate the virtual environment: env\Scripts\activate
+4. Activate the virtual environment: env\Scripts\activate
-4. Install the required dependencies using pip: pip install -r requirements.txt
+5. Install the required dependencies using pip: pip install -r requirements.txt
-5. Set FLASK_APP = app.py
+6. Set FLASK_APP = app.py
-6. flask run
+7. flask run
-7. Access the user interface through a web browser: http://localhost:5000
+8. Access the user interface through a web browser: http://localhost:5000

 ### 👨‍💻License:
 This project is licensed under the MIT License.
 You are free to modify and use the code as per the terms and conditions mentioned in the LICENSE file.